JintoAntony/Simple-Appointment-System-Core-PHP/README.md

 # Appointment-System
 A fully fuctional doctor's appointment system with rich features, written in core php.
-Since, the core php coding is absolute to this timeline, this project discontinued.
+Since, the core php coding is obsolute to this timeline, this project discontinued.